Swapnil2106/Scented_colors/Problem-Definition.md

 1.The boxes under the sorting process move on the conveyor belt.

-2. The boxes shall be placed in their respective compartments after sorting.
+2. The boxes will be placed in their respective compartments after sorting.

 3. The boxes having physical characteristics other than the mentioned constraints shall be treated faulty.